llord1/llord1.github.io/LegalSurvey.md

 ### Methodology:

 The legal profession currently heavily uses internet-accessible communication devices provides an apt setting for digital surveys.
+Jotform.com was chosen to host this online survey as other generic online forms, such as Google Forms or Surveymonkey, had fewer customization offerings.

+This demographic and linguistic research study has been approved by the Institutional Review Board (IRB) of Harrisburg University of Science and Technology (HU).
+This research study is led by Laurel Lord, a Ph.
+D. candidate in Data Science Department at HU.
+The faculty advisors for this study are Dr. Kayla Jordan, Assistant Professor of Social Analytics, and Mark Newman, Corporate Faculty of Analytics.

+This study is being conducted in compliance with the standards and guidelines given by the HU IRB.
+The Collaborative Institution Training Initiative (CITI) Program has certified the researcher, Laurel Lord, for human-subject research.

+Each participant is asked to fill out an online survey to provide their basic demographic details, statements on their multilingual capacities, and statements on the current linguistic legal environment.
+The form contains twelve questions that each participant should be able to complete in less than twenty minutes.

-Jotform.com hosts the online survey as other generic online forms, such as Google Forms or Surveymonkey, had fewer customization offerings.
-The president of the Saint Lucia Bar Association will facilitate its distribution within the organization.
-Advertisements with local news and radio stations will not be necessary for promotion.
+There is no compensation for participation as the president of the Saint Lucia Bar Association will facilitate its distribution within the organization.
+Moreover, since this is an internal survey, there will be no need for promotion via advertisements with local news and radio stations.

+Survey participation is voluntary, and individuals may choose not to participate if uncomfortable with answering any of the questions after signing the consent form; this can be done by withdrawing from the survey at any time without penalty.
+To withdraw, close the form window without hitting the "Submit" button.

+There is no anticipated risk for the participant in this research.
+All information will be protected, and the confidentiality of the data will be maintained throughout this research.
+All data collected will be saved in a standard hard drive for three years before deletion; non-identifiable data, and a report, will be submitted to the Bar Association of Saint Lucia and The Central Statistical Office of Saint Lucia.
+The data collected will be saved in a standard hard drive for three years; non-identifiable data, and a report, will be submitted to the Bar Association of Saint Lucia and The Central Statistical Office of Saint Lucia.

+Any questions may be directed to Laurel Lord at lalord@my.harrisburgu.edu.
+Questions or concerns regarding your rights as a subject in this study may be directed to HU IRB via 717-901-5100 or their website at harrisburgu.edu/irb.

 [See draft online form](https://form.jotform.com/203134599286160).

 May attempt using the Chi-square test of independence for the following survey questions.